nhsmai04/IS207-SOLITEA/README.md

    - Search for products using keywords.
    - Add products to the cart and proceed to checkout.
 2. **Admins**:
-   -Log in through the admin interface.
+   - Log in through the admin interface.
-   -Add, edit, or delete products.
+   - Add, edit, or delete products.
-   -View and manage orders.
+   - View and manage orders.

 ## Contributions